-The 1xx class of status codes are informational and they indicate that a request was received and understood.
+The 1xx class of status codes is informational and they indicate that a request was received and understood.
 It is issued as a provisional status, while the process is still undergoing.
 It also tells the client to wait for a final response.
 These messages consist of the status line and the optional header fields.

-The 4xx class of status codes are aimed at situations where the error seems to have been caused by the client.
+The 4xx class of status codes is aimed at situations where the error seems to have been caused by the client.
 These status codes are applicable to any request method and user agents should display any included entity to the user.

 The 5xx range of codes refers to server error codes that indicate the request was accepted, but that there was an error that prevented the server from fulfilling the request.